danbev/learning-libuv/README.md

 ```

 ### uv_loop_t
 This type is the main object where things happen.
 It runs in a single thread.
+If
-If you want more threads you would
-run one instance of this type per thread.
+you want more threads you would run one instance of this type per thread.

 ### uv_handle_t
 This type represents a resource.
-For example a timer handle would be reponsible for calling a callback
+For example, a timer handle would be reponsible
-when the timer expires.
-Or a tcp handle would be responsible for reading/writing.
+for calling a callback when the timer expires.
+Or a tcp handle would be
+responsible for reading/writing.

 ### uv_request_t
 This type represents operations.
-These request can use handles, for example a request to write to a stream
+These request can use handles, for example a
-would use a stream handle to do so.
-But there does not have to be a handle.
+request to write to a stream would use a stream handle to do so.
+But there does
+not have to be a handle.

 ### Network I/O
 ```